ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_16_fastapi_onnx/guide.en-gb.md

 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
 - An AI Deploy project created inside a Public Cloud project
 - A [user for AI Deploy](/pages/public_cloud/ai_machine_learning/gi_01_manage_users)
-- [Docker](https://www.docker.com/get-started) installed on your local computer or a deployed PCI Docker Instance
+- [Docker](https://www.docker.com/get-started) installed on your local computer or a deployed Public Cloud Docker Instance
-- Some knowledge about building image and [Dockerfile](https://docs.docker.com/engine/reference/builder/)
+- Some knowledge about building images and [Dockerfile](https://docs.docker.com/engine/reference/builder/)
 - Your weights obtained from fine-tuning **DenseNet model** on the **CIFAR-10 dataset** (refer to the *"Export ONNX model for inference"* part of the [notebook about DenseNet fine-tuning](https://github.com/ovh/ai-training-examples/blob/main/notebooks/go-further/onnx/notebook_finetune_densenet_export_onnx.ipynb))

 ## Instructions